Cervical screening education, training and resources

 A visual guide to help people understand the process when they choose to have a healthcare provider collect their CST.

-How to collect your own sample (external site)
+How to collect your own sample - simple instructions (external site)

 A visual guide to help people understand how to collect their own vaginal sample if they choose self-collection.